icoretech/helm/charts/metamcp/README.md

 Notes
 - Internal Postgres is bundled and `DATABASE_URL` is auto‑injected.
 To point to an external DB, just override `env.DATABASE_URL`; there is no dedicated `externalPostgres` block.
 - Required: set `auth.betterAuthSecret`.
 Set `env.APP_URL` to the in‑cluster Service URL (or your public hostname) so cookies work correctly.
+- Pod rollouts on change: the chart annotates the MetaMCP Deployment with checksums of the base ConfigMap/Secret, every `extraEnvFrom` Secret/ConfigMap it references (looked up at render time), and any entries in `rolloutChecksums`.
+When those objects change and Helm/Flux reconciles, Pods restart to pick up new values.

 ## Provisioning model